When I think of Charleston, SC, several things come to mind:

 - Tall, swaying trees dripping with Spanish moss.

-I’ve wanted to visit Charleston for quite awhile and I’m happy to say that it has everything I envisioned and more.
+I’ve wanted to visit Charleston for quite a while and I’m happy to say that it was everything I’d imagined and more.

 In case you’ve been thinking about visiting, I want to share some information and my experiences with you.

 In recent years, Charleston has received numerous awards and accolades from well-respected travel publications, making it one of the most popular travel destinations in the U.S.

 In 2021, Charleston received 2 great honors by Travel & Leisure Magazine: (1) it was voted Best City in America and (2) was the only U.S. city to make the 25 Best Cities in the World list, coming in at 18th.

 I’d only heard good things about Charleston from anyone who’s been there and after visiting it myself, I can see what all the fuss is about.
 It offers much more than Southern charm.

 Charleston’s history dates back more than 300 years.
 According to Wikipedia,

 Founded in 1670 as Charles Town in honor of King Charles II of England, Charleston adopted its present name in 1783.
 It moved to its present location on Oyster Point in 1680 from a location on the west bank of the Ashley River known as Albemarle Point.
 By 1690, Charles Town was the fifth-largest city in North America, and it remained among the 10 largest cities in the United States through the 1840 census.